daronphang/coding_resources/javascript/arrays_objects.md

 .find(function)                 // Same as filter but returns first element instead of new array .findIndex(function)
-.some(function)                 // Same as .includes(), but function is a condition instead of equality .every(function)                // Function is a boolean condition .reduce(prev, next => {})      // final result is single value; useful for sum
+.some(function)                 // Same as .includes(), but function is a condition instead of equality .every(function)                // Function is a boolean condition; return false is equivalent to break .reduce(prev, next => {})      // final result is single value; useful for sum

 .fill(value,start,end)